 Yesterday I attended the first Sheffield Vegan Festival held at Cutler’s Hall in Sheffield city centre.
 I met up with the lovely Vicki and we had an amazing day out!
 We had a lot of fun exploring the different stores and sampling vegan beauty, food and discovering many new vegan brands too.

 I have been on a vegetarian diet for nearly two and a half years now which isn’t something I’ve mentioned on my blog before!
 Going vegetarian was honestly one of the best things that I’ve done for myself.
 I stopped eating a lot of things which I had come to hate and completely removed meat from my diet.
 More and more I have been researching the benefits of removing dairy too and I am so excited to do it!
 I thought what better way to continue my research than to attend the first Sheffield Vegan Festival.

-The festival was £2 to get in and it was so worth it.
+The festival was £2 to get in and the price was so worth it.
 We were greeted by the friendly volunteers and given cute stickers from HappyCow.com (they have a sweet lil cow on them).
-Please note that the stalls talked about here aren’t in the order that we looked at them, I’m so forgetful!

 We then wandered around and spotted the wonderful Lush Cosmetics store.
 It is never like me to turn down a purchase from Lush but on this one occasion I managed it!
 Although they did have their Refresher shower gels on the table and I was so close to getting one because I love the shower jellies so much!
 You can read my post about Lush shower jellies here.